-2.8.
 Running the Application

-Everything is now ready for running our application without having to leave JBoss Developer Studio by using the JBoss engine that comes with the JBoss Developer Studio plug-in.
-For controlling JBoss server within JBoss Developer Studio there is JBoss Server view:
+Everything is now ready for running our application by using the JBoss engine.
+For controlling JBoss server there is JBoss Server view:

-Figure 2.9.
+Figure 7.1.
 JBoss Server View

 - Start up JBoss by clicking on the icon in JBoss Server view.
 (If JBoss is already running, stop it by clicking on the red icon and then start it again.
 Remember, the JSF run-time requires restarting the servlet engine when any changes have been made.)
 After the messages in the Console tabbed view stop scrolling, JBoss is available - Click the Run icon or right click your project folder and select Run As > Run on Server: